Representative Cases

 • Communications Workers of America v.
 Target (EEOC) - Settled claims over how Target directed job ads on social media only to younger workers within certain age ranges, with Target committing to maintain and expand its practices to advance the recruitment and hiring of older workers.

-• Job Advertising Discrimination Charges (EEOC) - Obtained the first-of-its-kind decision from the EEOC that employers violate and Title VII of the Civil Rights Act and the Age Discrimination in Employment Act by steering their digital job ads away from women and older people, and won numerous cause findings from the EEOC against employers who steered job ads away from women or older people on Facebook.
+• Job Advertising Discrimination Charges (EEOC) - Obtained the first-of-its-kind decision from the EEOC that employers violate Title VII of the Civil Rights Act and the Age Discrimination in Employment Act by steering their digital job ads away from women and older people, and won numerous cause findings from the EEOC against employers who steered job ads away from women or older people on Facebook.

 • Bride v.
 Snap Inc., No. 21 Civ.
 06680 (C.D.
 Cal.) - Negotiated a settlement with Snap in a lawsuit challenging dangerous anonymous messaging apps that led to the bullying of teenagers and the suicide of a teenager.
 In response to the action, Snap decided to ban anonymous messaging apps from its social media platform.